Marcellous Curtis

 And as remembrance deepens, life begins to be seen with greater clarity, coherence, peace, and meaning.

 Yes.
-Marcellous Curtis’s work is firmly rooted in Christian scripture and remains anchored in Christ as its foundation, center, and measure.
+Marcellous’s writings are firmly rooted in Christian scripture and remain anchored in Christ as their foundation, center, and measure.

 While the Bible is the primary grounding of the message, the writing also integrates the Qur’an, the Book of Mormon, and the 13 Nag Hammadi scrolls as confirming witnesses.
 This is not done to move beyond Christianity, nor to collapse all traditions into one.
 It is done to show that across time, culture, and preserved sacred writings, humanity has carried recurring questions of identity, purpose, remembrance, divine origin, and awakening.